 In a microwave-safe bowl, microwave the chocolate chips in 30-second increments until it’s smooth and melted (mine took about 1 minute 30 seconds).
 Each time you check on it, stir well so that the chocolate doesn’t burn to the bottom of the bowl.

-3. Dip strawberries
+3. Dip Strawberries

-4. Sprinkle with nuts
+4. Sprinkle with Nuts

-Place on lined baking sheet and sprinkle with walnuts, pressing gently to help the nuts adhere to the chocolate.
+Place on a lined baking sheet and sprinkle with walnuts, pressing gently to help the nuts adhere to the chocolate.

-5. Allow strawberries to set
+5. Allow Strawberries to Set

 Allow the chocolate to harden at room temperature or place the chocolate dipped strawberries in the refrigerator for 15 to 20 minutes.
-Once firm, remove from the parchment paper and serve or store in an air-tight container in the fridge for later.
+Once firm, remove from the parchment paper and serve or store in an airtight container in the fridge for later.

-Tips for Perfect Chocolate Covered Strawberries:
+Tips for Perfect Chocolate Covered Strawberries

 - Thoroughly dry the strawberries after washing, otherwise the chocolate won’t adhere properly.